samkit-jain/Handwriting-Recognition/Python/README.md

 ## Model Training

 To train the model, run `python model.py`.
 To know the CLI options, append it with `-h` or `--help`.
-The model is saved at `models/classifier.joblib`
+The model is saved at `models/classifier.joblib`.

+## Model application

+Run `python drawer.py`.
+It will open a window.
+Draw the characters over there and **press ESC key to close the window**.
+It will then run predictions on the characters drawn and publish result to console and display the image in a window with it's title being the predicted label. **Press ESC key to close the window and run predictions on next image.**